danieljancar/votevault/README.md

 # Features

-VoteVault is designed to revolutionize voting processes with its cutting-edge features:
+With VoteVault, you can create and participate in secure and transparent voting processes.
+Here are some of the features of VoteVault:

 - **Stellar Smart Contracts**: Ensure secure and verifiable voting through Stellar smart contracts.
-- **NestJS Backend**: Benefit from a robust and scalable backend powered by NestJS.
-- **Angular Frontend**: Enjoy a sleek, responsive user interface designed using Angular, optimized for both desktop and mobile devices.
+- **Angular Frontend**: Enjoy a sleek, responsive user interface designed using Angular, optimized for both desktop and mobile devices, developed with Tailwind CSS.
 - **Secure and Transparent**: VoteVault tries to implement secure and transparent voting processes, ensuring the integrity of the voting system.
-- **Verifiable Results**: All votes are stored on the Stellar blockchain, allowing for easy verification of the voting results.
+- **Verifiable Results**: All votes are stored on the Stellar blockchain, allowing for verification of the voting results.

+# User Stories

+We wrote down some user stories to guide the development of VoteVault.
+Here are some of the most important ones:

+## Authentication

+- As a user, I want to be able to register a new Stellar account, so I can participate in the voting process.
+- As a user, I want to be able to login to my account, so I can access the voting platform.

+## Voting

+- As a user, I want to be able to create a new vote, so I can start a voting process.
+- As a user, I want to be able to cast my opinion on a vote, so I can participate in the voting process.
+- As a user, I want to be able to see the results of a vote, so I can verify the voting process.
+- As a user, I want to be able to copy the vote link, so I can share it with others.

+## User Experience

+- As a user, I want to get feedback on my actions, so I know what is happening.
+- As a user relying on accessibility features, I want to be able to use the platform, so I can participate in the voting process.

+# Known Issues

+As this project was developed in a short amount of time, there are some known issues that we would like to call out and address in the future:

+- **Accessibility**: The platform is not fully accessible yet.
+We tried to implement some accessibility features, but there is still some work to do.
+- **Error Handling**: The error handling is not perfect yet, but already pretty good.
+- **Protect from Sybil Attacks**: We need to implement a way to protect the platform better from Sybil and other attacks.

 # Contributing

-Contributions are appreciated and needed to make VoteVault the best voting platform out there.
-If you want to contribute, please read the [Contributing Guidelines](.github/CONTRIBUTING.md), [Code of Conduct](.github/CODE_OF_CONDUCT.md), and [Developer Certificate of Origin](.github/DCO.md) first.
+Contributions are appreciate!.
+If you want to contribute, please read and comply with the [Contributing Guidelines](.github/CONTRIBUTING.md), [Code of Conduct](.github/CODE_OF_CONDUCT.md), and [Developer Certificate of Origin](.github/DCO.md) first.

 ## Developer Guidelines and Repository Setup